johngodley/redirection/readme.txt

 = 4.3.2 - ??? ==
 * Fix problem with UTF8 characters in a regex URL
+* Fix invalid characters causing an error message
+* Fix regex not disabled when removed

 = 4.3.1 - 8th June 2019 =
 * Fix + character being removed from source URL